Centre of Excellence in Digital Systems

 Delivering a step change in rail transport through digital technology

-The Centre of Excellence in Digital Systems (CEDS) is led by the University of Birmingham – Birmingham Centre for Rail Research and Education (BCRRE), in partnership with Lancaster University, Imperial College London, Swansea University, University of Hull and University of Derby.
+The Centre of Excellence in Digital Systems (CEDS) is led by the University of Birmingham – Birmingham Centre for Rail Research and Education (BCRRE), in partnership with Lancaster University, Imperial College London, Swansea University, University of Hull, University of Derby and University of Surrey.

 Together they unite existing academic and industry capabilities, innovating and supporting transformational change in rail technology across the globe.
-The CEDS builds on the expertise of the Birmingham Centre for Railway Research and Education (BCRRE), Lancaster University and the UK’s industrial base to deliver a step change in rail systems capability, securing a world-leading position in the sector and delivering jobs, growth and inward investment nationally and internationally.
+The CEDS builds on the expertise of the Birmingham Centre for Railway Research and Education (BCRRE), the partner universities and the UK’s industrial base to deliver a step change in rail systems capability, securing a world-leading position in the sector and delivering jobs, growth and inward investment nationally and internationally.

 To learn more keep reading below.